ngneat/until-destroy/README.md

 - [Potential Pitfalls](#potential-pitfalls)
 - [Contributors](#contributors-✨)

-## Updating to Version 8
+## Angular 10 Compatibility

-`@ngneat/until-destroy@8+` is compatible only with Angular starting from 10.0.5 version.
-If you have installed or updated the `@ngneat/until-destroy` to version 8 and noticed that unsubscribing does not work then you have to install the latest Angular version.
+`@ngneat/until-destroy@8+` is compatible only with Angular starting from 10.0.5 version. `@ngneat/until-destroy@7` is compatible with Angular versions below 10.0.5.
+If you have noticed that unsubscribing does not work after some update then check the version of Angular and `@ngneat/until-destroy` first of all.

 ## Use with Ivy